rickypin/capmaster/README.md

   -w, --workers INTEGER  Number of worker processes for concurrent processing
                          (default: 1)
-  -f, --format [txt|md]  Output file format: txt or md (default: txt) --help                 Show this message and exit
+  -f, --format [txt|md]  Output file format: txt or md (default: txt) --sidecar              Generate a JSON sidecar (*.meta.json) for each module output --help                 Show this message and exit
 ```